InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 to help you successively unlock levels of progress in the Great Work.

-They are applied in successive layers, each layer building upon the one before.
-The true complexity of the implementation has been watered down to be presented here.

 The technology is applied over two channels:
 - audio
 - visual

 ## Audio Channel
+The audio channel is applied in successive layers, each layer building upon the one before.
+The true complexity of the implementation has been watered down to be presented here.

 - base frequency
   + modern base frequency
   + solfeggio frequencies